AbdiweliAli/precoursetest/README.md

 # precoursetest
-this is my first repository project
+this is my first repository project and the firstbranche that I made this is both the main repository and the first branche